Giskard-AI/giskard-hub/script-docs/hub/guide/playground.rst

 Send to dataset
 ----------------

-When the conversation is sufficient enough for what it needs to contain, you can send it to the dataset which you then use to evaluate your model.
+Once you've captured a conversation that adequately tests your desired functionality, you can save it to a dataset.
+This dataset will then be used to evaluate your model's performance and compliance with expected behavior.

 .. image:: /_static/images/hub/playground-save.png
    :align: center